How to Start a Delivery Business With Contract Drivers?

 The advantage for new delivery businesses is that they get an opportunity to provide a more personalized, hands-on delivery to the target market, which is often missing in deliveries from the giants in the market.

-Once you are done with figuring out your niche, all the other steps are about optimizing the delivery process and making it more effective.
-Whether you are starting a large courier company or you are a small business planning to deliver packages, the basics of last-mile delivery will be the same across all businesses.
+Once you figure out your niche, it’s time to optimize your last mile delivery process and make it more effective.
+Whether you are starting a large courier delivery company or a small business planning to deliver packages, the basics of last-mile delivery will be the same across all businesses.

 Step 2: Sorting Out the Back-end Process for Your Delivery Service